NeonGeckoCom/neon-diana-utils/README.md

 This command installs the newest pre-release version, which is described in this tutorial.

 **Warning:** You can use `pip install neon-diana-utils` to install the current stable version.
-However, that version does not include Helm chart support.
-For information on installing and running the current stable version, see [the archived documentation in the README file](https://github.com/NeonGeckoCom/neon-diana-utils/blob/dev/README.md).
+Version 0.1.0 includes Helm chart support.
+For information on installing and running older versions, see [the archived documentation in the README file](https://github.com/NeonGeckoCom/neon-diana-utils/blob/dev/README.md).

 For more information on the available versions of Diana, see [the Python Package Index repo for Neon Diana](https://pypi.org/project/neon-diana-utils/).

 4. Verify Diana is installed:

 ```
-diana --help
+diana --version
 ```

 **Tip:** If your computer does not recognize this command, you may need to add `~/.local/bin` to your $PATH with a command like `export PATH=$PATH:/home/${USER}/.local/bin`.

+Use `diana --help` for detailed information about Diana and its commands.

 The output of `diana --help` looks like: